iZucken/swe-lancer-bench-critique/README.md

 - Need to see if there is bias for "later" solutions, which are logically might seem more likely to be accepted for a long running issue;
 - From the dataset it seems that only a single price is given, e.g. for task #14958 only the "final" price is awarded.
 That means that long running issues award more just by default.
 See if proposals are at least "mixed" before evaluation.

+### Double counting

+The same issue ID may appear in sets of tasks for coding agent and the manager agent.
+That could drastically inflate the numbers, since "simple" tasks can now "award" money twice and further inflate scores.

 ### Conclusion